Guatemala votes on international court handling Belize border dispute - Journal du Cameroun

-Guatemala voted Sunday on whether to send a long-running border dispute with neighboring Belize to the International Court of Justice (ICJ) for final resolution.
+Guatemalans voted overwhelmingly Sunday to send a centuries-old border dispute with neighboring Belize to the International Court of Justice (ICJ) for final resolution, according to preliminary referendum results.

+A total of 95.89 percent voted “yes,” with votes from over 92 percent of polling stations accounted for, said Gustavo Castillo of the Supreme Electoral Tribunal.

-Polls closed at 6:00 pm (0000 GMT) after 11 hours of voting, which took place “without reports of security incidents,” according to Supreme Electoral Tribunal president Maria Eugenia Mijangos.
+Polls closed at 6:00 pm (0000 GMT) after 11 hours of voting, which took place “without reports of security incidents,” tribunal president Maria Eugenia Mijangos said.

 But despite 7.5 million Guatemalans being summoned to the ballot box, the vote was marked by low turnout.

-The disagreement, whose roots go back two centuries, has seen tensions spike from time to time.
-Two years ago Guatemala mobilized 3,000 troops along the densely forested unmarked border zone after an incident in which a Guatemalan teen was fatally shot.
+The border disagreement, whose roots go back two centuries, has seen tensions spike from time to time.
+Two years ago Guatemala mobilized 3,000 troops along the densely forested unmarked border zone after an incident in which a Guatemalan teenager was fatally shot.

-A Belize border patrol had opened fire under being shot at, but an investigation by the Organization of American States ended up finding it not responsible for the teen’s death.
+A Belize border patrol had opened fire after being shot at, but an investigation by the Organization of American States found it not responsible for the death.

-The referendum was agreed under a 2008 accord to send the dispute to The Hague-based ICJ, if the populations of Guatemala and Belize approved.
+The two nations agreed in 2008 to send the dispute to The Hague-based ICJ, if the people of both countries approved.

 Observers from 25 countries were on hand to monitor the polling.